pnp/cli-microsoft365/docs/manual/docs/cmd/spo/page/page-clientsidewebpart-add.md

-`-n, --pageName <pageName>`|Name of the page to which add the web part `--standardWebPart [standardWebPart]`|Name of the standard web part to add (see the possible values below) `--webPartId [webPartId]`|ID of the custom web part to add `--webPartProperties [webPartProperties]`|JSON string with web part properties to set on the web part `--section [section]`|Number of the section to which the web part should be added (1 or higher) `--column [column]`|Number of the column in which the web part should be added (1 or higher) `--order [order]`|Order of the web part in the column
+`-n, --pageName <pageName>`|Name of the page to which add the web part `--standardWebPart [standardWebPart]`|Name of the standard web part to add (see the possible values below) `--webPartId [webPartId]`|ID of the custom web part to add `--webPartProperties [webPartProperties]`|JSON string with web part properties to set on the web part.
+Specify `webPartProperties` or `webPartData` but not both
+`--webPartData [webPartData]`|JSON string with web part data as retrieved from the web part maintenance mode.
+Specify `webPartProperties` or `webPartData` but not both
+`--section [section]`|Number of the section to which the web part should be added (1 or higher) `--column [column]`|Number of the column in which the web part should be added (1 or higher) `--order [order]`|Order of the web part in the column